caiwd/PCCNN/README.md

 # PCCNN

-The code will be available when the paper <A novel probability confidence CNN model and its application in mechanical fault diagnosis> accepted.
+The code will be available when the paper <A novel probability confidence CNN model and its application in mechanical fault diagnosis> is accepted.